cmu-rss-lab/rosdiscover-evaluation/README.rst

 followed by checking and comparison of results.
 All the examples will be given or :code:`autorally` but should be the same for the other subjects.
 All commands are executed in the root directory of this package.

-Note the for convenience, we provide a shell script that automates all the steps below.
+Note that, for convenience, we provide a shell script that automates all the steps below.
 It assumes that all the images have been prebuilt as described above.
 To run this:

 .. code::